pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 In our case, it meant that for our 12-page site, we ended up writing almost as much as the Great Gatsby.

-> "Never was so much written by so few for no reason."
+> “Never was so much written by so few for no reason.”
 > — Winston Churchill once said, referring to our website.

 ## How did we get here?